choojs/choo/README.md

 is URI partials and `send()` can be called to trigger actions.
 If `defaultRoute` is passed in, that will be called if no paths match.
 If no `defaultRoute` is specified it will throw instead.

+### app.use(hooks)
+Register an object of hooks on the application.
+This is useful to extend the way `choo` works, adding custom behavior and listeners.
+Generally returning objects of `hooks` is done by returning them from functions (which we call `plugins` throughout the documentation).

+There are several `hooks` that are picked up by `choo`:
+- __onError(err, state, createSend):__ called when an `effect` or
+  `subscription` emit an error.
+If no handler is passed, the default handler will `throw` on each error.
+- __onAction(action, state, name, caller, createSend):__ called when an
+  `action` is fired.
+- __onStateChange(action, state, prev, caller, createSend):__ called after a
+  reducer changes the `state`.

+`createSend()` is a special function that allows the creation of a new named `send()` function.
+The first argument should be a string which is the name, the second argument is a boolean `callOnError` which can be set to `true` to call the `onError` hook istead of a provided callback.
+It then returns a `send(actionName, data?)` function.

+Hooks should be used with care, as they're the most powerful interface into the state.
+For application level code it's generally recommended to delegate to actions inside models using the `send()` call, and only shape the actions inside the hooks.

 ### html = app.toString(route, state?)
 Render the application to a string of HTML.
 Useful for rendering on the server.